Pell City High School

-Pell City High School is the only public high school serving the Pell City School system.
+Pell City High School is the only public high school serving the Pell City School System.
 The school has approx. 1,813 students in grades 9-12 and just recently finished adding on a $7.5 million multi-purpose building which houses a 2200-seat sports arena as well as a 400-seat theatre.
 The school offers an advanced diploma track that allows students to take honors classes in math, and the sciences, and honors or AP classes in English, Chemistry, and History.
 The school partners with the local community college to allow some students to take freshman college courses half a school day or at night.

 Sports

 The Pell City School colors are black and gold and their mascot is a black panther.
-The Panthers participate in 6A level sports and are one of the smallest schools in the division.
-The Panthers field teams in band, football, men's and women's tennis, men's and women's soccer, men's and women's basketball, baseball, softball, men's and women's golf, outdoor track, cross country, bass fishing, women's volleyball and cheerleading.
+Te Panthers participate in AHSAA Class 6A.
+The Panthers field teams in the band, football, men's and women's tennis, men's and women's soccer, men's and women's basketball, baseball, softball, men's and women's golf, outdoor track, cross country, bass fishing, women's volleyball, and cheerleading.